Find out what some of our graduates are doing today in pursuing their successful careers.

 Becoming an auto mechanic might sound intimidating to those who have never worked on cars before.
 But if you’re interested in this field, don’t let a lack of prior experience stop you!

-If you want to be a mechanic but know nothing, here are a few steps to take to get started:
+If you want to be a mechanic but know nothing about car engines, here are a few steps to take to get started:

 The length of time it takes to become an automotive mechanic can vary.
 Some choose to go into the field with no formal training and work their way up to a mechanic role, which can take several years.
 Others decide to enroll in a training program to learn skills in a shorter amount of time.

-UTI’s Automotive Technology program is designed to be completed in just 51 weeks — less than a year!
-Graduates of this program are prepared to pursue entry-level technician positions in the field.
-During their training, they take courses on a variety of topics, from engine service and repair to brake systems, service writing and even power and performance.
+UTI’s Automotive Technology program is designed to be completed in just 51 weeks — less than a year!7 Graduates of this program are prepared to pursue entry-level technician positions in the field.
+During their training, they take courses on a variety of topics, from engine service and repair to brake systems, service writing, and even power and performance.

-After completing UTI’s core program, students can choose to continue their training with a manufacturer specific program.
-Created in conjunction with brands like BMW, Ford and Toyota, these programs are designed to equip you with skills specific to the technology of today’s leading manufacturers.15
+After completing UTI’s core program, students can choose to continue their training with a manufacturer-specific program.
+Created in conjunction with brands like BMW, Ford and Toyota, these programs are designed to equip students with skills specific to the technology of today’s leading manufacturers.

 If you’re thinking about becoming an auto technician, it can be helpful to learn from someone who has successfully done it.